 Some of the nearest mountains to Melbourne are the Dandenong Ranges, where you’ll find an unlikely combination of fun places to visit.
 These low-lying mountains rest right on the edge of the city and are great if you’re looking for a scenic nature drive or hiking spot.
-The ranges are covered in lush rainforest that make them a nice escape from the city and yet the region is best known for its man-made attraction: the cherished Puffing Billy Steam Train which dates back to the turn of the century and is popular with kids and adults alike.
-There are also interesting little towns hidden away in the ranges, like the artsy town of Sassafras with its antique stores and nearby Olinda.
-Both feature quite a few cafes and tea houses where you can unwind and treat yourself to a Devonshire tea.
+The ranges are covered in lush rain forest that make them a nice escape from the city, and yet the region is best known for its man-made attraction: the cherished Puffing Billy Steam Train, which dates to the turn of the century and is popular with kids and adults alike.
+There are also interesting little towns hidden away in the ranges, like the artsy town of Sassafras, with its antique stores and nearby Olinda.
+Both feature quite a few cafés and tea houses where you can unwind and treat yourself to a Devonshire tea.

 Ballarat is a great opportunity to see a bit of Australian country life.
 Basically a big country town in look and atmosphere, this city northwest of Melbourne has plenty of character and history.
 Ballarat is most famous for Sovereign Hill, an open-air museum that recreates life during the gold-rush era of the 1850s.
-On a visit you’ll see replica homes and stores from that era, including an apothecary, candlemaker, and confectionery store, as well as underground tours of the gold mines.
-You can also get your photo taken in period clothing or try your luck at gold panning.
-You can also take a walk around the city to see its colonial architecture or grab a craft beer at Hop Temple.
+On a visit, you’ll see replica homes and stores from that era, including an apothecary, candlemaker, and confectionery store, as well as underground tours of the gold mines.
+You can also get your photo taken in period clothing, try your luck at gold panning, take a walk around the city to see its colonial architecture, or grab a craft beer at Hop Temple.

 9. Mornington Peninsula

-Getting there: One of the many easy train trips from Melbourne, there are frequent trains running from Melbourne to Geelong.
+Getting there: Geelong is one of the many easy train trips from Melbourne, with frequent trains running there from Melbourne.
 The journey from Southern Cross Station takes roughly an hour.

 12. Hanging Rock Reserve

 This gorgeous patch of wilderness in the Macedon Ranges is the setting for the novel Picnic at Hanging Rock, which was later turned into a critically acclaimed film directed by Peter Weir.
-Hanging Rock Reserve was actually used for filming of the movie so you may recognize the scenery.
+Hanging Rock Reserve was actually used for the filming of the movie, so you may recognize the scenery.
 Otherwise, you can just enjoy the wonderful landscape of forest and rock columns on top of this extinct volcano.
 To reach the top reserve requires a reasonably steep hike but isn’t particularly long.
-The views and nature along the way are well worth the effort though.
+The views and nature along the way are well worth the effort.

 Getting there: It’s possible to reach nearby Woodend by bus or train from Melbourne, with that part of the trip taking 70 minutes.
-However, from there, you’ll need to get a taxi over to Hanging Rock.
+From there, you’ll need to get a taxi over to Hanging Rock.

 Of the many beach towns that run along Victoria’s south coast, one of the most popular is the town of Lorne.
-That’s because it basically has everything that makes Victoria’s Surf Coast so special, while also having great places to eat and relax.
+That’s because it basically has everything that makes Victoria’s Surf Coast so special while also having great places to eat and relax.
 Lorne Beach, right at the heart of town, has golden sand and lifeguards on watch for those swimming and surfing.
 Further along the coast is Teddy’s Lookout and its magical panorama of the coast along the Great Ocean Road.
-Venturing away from the shoreline you have the rainforest of the Otways, in which you can visit the stunning Erskine Falls and go hiking.
-In between all this sightseeing make sure to visit a local bakery for a typical Australian snack like a meat pie, or go to a fish and chip shop and try the catch of the day.
+Venturing away from the shoreline, you have the rainforest of the Otways, where you can visit the stunning Erskine Falls and go hiking.
+In between all this sightseeing, make sure to visit a local bakery for a typical Australian snack like a meat pie or go to a fish and chip shop and try the catch of the day.

 Getting there: To reach Lorne from Melbourne, you first need to take a train to Geelong and then a bus from there.
-The entire trip should take just under 3 hours.
+The entire trip should take just under three hours.

 14. Lake Mountain

 Australia might not seem like somewhere you can go skiing, but you’d be surprised by the number of ski fields in Victoria.
-The most accessible ski field from Melbourne is Lake Mountain making it perfect for a day trip if you’re around from June to September.
+The most accessible ski field from Melbourne is Lake Mountain, making it perfect for a day trip if you’re around from June to September.
 Lake Mountain is especially known for its cross-country skiing, with 37 kilometers of trails to explore.
 There’s also plenty of space for toboggan rides and general fun in the snow.
 Visit in the warmer months and the area is great for hiking and mountain biking.
 There is also a flying fox and outdoor laser skirmish.
-Just don’t go looking for a lake as the mountain is named after George Lake, who was the Surveyor-General of the area including the mountain, rather than a lake.
+Just don’t go looking for a lake; the mountain is named after George Lake, who was the surveyor-general of the area.

 Getting there: Unfortunately, the only way to make the full trip to Lake Mountain is by car or by booking a “Snow Experience” tour (winter only).

 One last spot along Port Phillip Bay that’s worth your time is the town of Queenscliff at the very entrance to the bay opposite the popular town of Sorrento.
-Because of its position on the point of the Bellarine Peninsula, Queenscliff has long been an important spot.
+Because of its position on the tip of the Bellarine Peninsula, Queenscliff has long been an important spot.
 To learn more about the town, head to the Fort Queenscliff Museum inside the fortifications that once protected Port Phillip Bay.
-Within the fort grounds you’ll find the Queenscliff High Light, said to be the only black lighthouse in the Southern Hemisphere.
+Within the fort grounds, you’ll find the Queenscliff High Light, said to be the only black lighthouse in the southern hemisphere.
 Another interesting bit of history in town is the Bellarine Railway, an old steam train that still operates out to Drysdale every Sunday and public holiday.

 Getting there: Visiting Queenscliff from Melbourne means first taking a train to Geelong and then a bus the rest of the way.
-The trip lasts 2 ¼ hours.
+The trip lasts just over two hours.